discordeno/serverless-deno-deploy-template/README.md

 [Deploy from URL - Deno Deploy](https://ibb.co/H2yb3cb)

-- And contragulations!
+- And congratulations!
 You have deployed your project on Deno Deploy.
 Simple, wasn't it?